 • Absorption decreases with age

-• Low levels of B12 may be quite common in adults
+• Low levels of B12 is quite common in older adults

 Folic acid is a useful metabolic building block for the synthesis of amino acids and